sanjana-malla/Heptatis-Prediction/README.md

 # Heptatis-Prediction
-This ml-based approch to predict heptatis disease
+This is ml-based approch to predict heptatis disease